sergeych/universa/README.md

 > Alfa state: direct access to Java API ready for test.

-This is an under-construction official gem from [Universa][universa] that will facilitate access to the Java library using Universa's UMI protocol.
+This is an under-construction official gem from [Universa][universa] to facilitate access to the Java library using Universa's UMI protocol.

 ## Installation